He cast his first vote as a U.S. citizen. Now, he’s anxious for the ‘Muslim ban’ to go.

 “There’s such an atmosphere of fear, and he’s the kindest man,” Binder said, calling him “a Knoxville treasure.”
 “Plus, he has great food.”

-This election, he said, he is anxiously waiting to see the ban overturned before he puts his father and brother through the formal process of trying to bring them to the United States.
+Now he is anxiously waiting to see the ban overturned before he puts his father and brother through the formal process of trying to bring them to the United States.

-Observers say that the impact of Trump’s ban will be lasting, even if the ban is overturned.
-In the months after his election, surveys found that Muslims experienced discrimination and other forms of anti-Muslim bigotry, including hate crimes.
+Observers say that the impact of Trump’s ban will be lasting, even if it is overturned.
+After his election, surveys found that Muslims experienced discrimination and other forms of anti-Muslim bigotry, including hate crimes.

 The ban was also a painful reminder, for many Muslims, of how they feel they have been treated with suspicion since 9/11, since the government singled out Muslims in the name of national security.

 Trump’s ban applies to nearly all citizens of five Muslim-majority countries, as well as Venezuela and North Korea.
-A State Department official told members of Congress in 2019 that the Trump administration has fielded 72,000 visa applications from the five Muslim-majority countries, and about 10 percent of those applicants received waivers to enter the United States.
+A State Department official told members of Congress in 2019 that the Trump administration has fielded 72,000 visa applications from the five Muslim-majority countries, and about 10 percent received waivers to enter the United States.

-The U.S. government was on pace to separate an estimated 15,000 spouses and adopted minor children of U.S. citizens under the ban by Sept.
+Since America’s founding, immigration has been tied to families, and the enactment of the Immigration and Nationality Act of 1965 formally set family ties as a key path for immigration.
+But the ban kept thousands of families from reuniting in the United States The U.S. government was on pace to separate an estimated 15,000 spouses and adopted minor children of U.S. citizens under the policy by Sept.
 30, 2019, according to the Cato Institute, a libertarian think tank in Washington.

 “For a family that has been separated for several years, they’re not getting that time back,” said Shoba Sivaprasad Wadhia, a professor at Penn State Law.
 “The lasting effects of separation are not going to be repaired on [Biden’s] Day 1.”

-Many Muslim observers said that while they felt the policy emboldened Islamophobia, a backlash against Trump also caused more people to sympathize with Muslims.
+Yet, the Trump administration has also been a time of unexpected progress for American Muslims.
+Many observers said that while they felt the ban emboldened Islamophobia, a backlash against it and against Trump also inspired widespread sympathy for Muslims.

 “The Muslim ban galvanized so many people,” said Dalia Mogahed, director of research at the Institute for Social Policy and Understanding, a Muslim research organization.
 “It gave them a concrete policy to rally around and point against.
 It has been a touchstone for a wider problem that sometimes people deny exist.”

-Since Trump came into office, polls also show that American views toward Islam have become slightly more favorable, and many Muslims have been heralded in cultural and political life.
-The impact of the ban also mirrors the country’s polarization.
-During Trump’s administration, Republicans have become more supportive of the ban, according to PRRI, while Democrats have become even more opposed.

-Since the ban, Muslims have also become more visible in politics, culture and in everyday life.
+Since Trump came into office, polls show that American views toward Islam have become slightly more favorable.
+And, under Trump, Muslims have also become more visible in politics, culture and in everyday life.
 During the Trump administration, Rep. Rashida Tlaib [D-Mich.] and Rep. Ilhan Omar [D-Minn.] became the first two Muslim women elected to Congress.
 Five states elected first-ever Muslim lawmakers in this election.

 In pop culture, Mahershala Ali won an Academy Award for best actor, Hasan Minhaj hosted his own Netflix show and Ramy Youssef won a Golden Globe for best actor.
 Big brands are catching on: Nike released a hijab among its performance wear, Gap released an ad with a hijab-wearing girl and Sports Illustrated featured a hijab-wearing athlete.

-About 3.45 million Muslims live in the United States, making up 1.1 percent of the population, and they are expected to replace Jews as the nation’s second-largest religious group after Christians by 2040, according to the Pew Research Center.
+About 3.45 million Muslims, 1.1. percent of the population, live in the United States, and they are expected to replace Jews as the nation’s second-largest religious group after Christians by 2040, according to the Pew Research Center.
 About two-thirds of Americans who are Muslim are immigrants.

-Mogahed said that some in the Muslim community are uncomfortable with the mainstreaming of Muslims in America because they are worried they might have to compromise their religious or cultural traditions.
+Mogahed said that some in the Muslim community are uncomfortable with the mainstreaming of Muslims in America because they fear they might compromise their religious or cultural traditions.

 “By highlighting these success stories, are we saying that people have to be these exceptional success stories for Americans to accept them?” she said.
 “Can they be ordinary people like everyone else?”